-Mindful Moments works to support students’ holistic wellbeing: body, mind, spirit and heart.
-Through mindfulness meditation and yoga classes, we aim to provide programming where students can learn new skills, develop life-long healthy habits and learn about themselves.
+Mindful Moments support students’ holistic wellbeing: body, mind, spirit and heart.
+Through mindfulness meditation and mindful yoga classes, we aim to provide programming where students can learn new skills, develop life-long healthy habits and learn about themselves.
 These classes are also a great way to find a quiet space during busy days.

 If you’re interested in learning how to facilitate mindfulness for your peers visit MindFIT Training Program.